Gera1313/react-portfolio/README.md

 ## Getting Started

-You’ll use `vite` to build your portfolio, which will include the following:

-* A single `Header` component that appears on multiple pages

-* A single `Navigation` component within the header that will use `Link` components from `react-router-dom` to conditionally render the different sections of your portfolio

-* A single `Project` component that will be used multiple times in the Portfolio section

-* A single `Footer` component that appears on multiple pages

-**Note**: Because this application doesn’t include a back end or connect to an API, the contact form doesn't need to save this information right now.
-You'll add back-end functionality in the next few weeks.
-In the meantime, consider including your email address and phone number on the Contact page.

 ### When you would like to scaffold a new `vite` application on your own, follow these steps